What is in this leaflet

 Things to be careful of

 Many medicines used to treat high blood pressure may cause dizziness or light-headedness in some people.
-If you experience these symptoms while taking Teveten Plus, your ability to drive or operate machinery may be affected.
+If you have any of these symptoms, do not drive or operate machinery or do anything else that could be dangerous.

 - feeling light-headed, dizzy or faint